mapbox/mapbox.js/API.md

 _Returns_: a `L.mapbox.gridControl` object.

-## L.mapbox.geocoderControl(id|url, options)
+## L.mapbox.geocoderControl(id | url, options)

 Adds geocoder functionality as well as a UI element to a map.
 This uses the [MapBox Geocoding API](http://mapbox.com/developers/api/#geocoding).

 <div class='note warn'>
-This function is currently in private beta:
-[contact MapBox](http://mapbox.com/about/contact/) before using this functionality.
+This function is currently in private beta: <a href'http://mapbox.com/about/contact/'>Contact MapBox</a> before using this functionality.
 </div>

 | Options | Value | Description |